Frequently Asked Questions - Rules and Regulations

 14. SPECTATORS IN TOURNAMENTS AND GAMES

 All spectators, team members, coaches, managers, are not allowed to speak to, prompt or give instructions/direction to the teams actively playing.
-Although, they are allowed to cheer and encourage teams.
+Although, they are allowed to cheer and encourage teams from their viewing areas.

 All non-competing players and spectators must stay in the designated areas.